THARUN1024/Customer-Call-list-Cleaning/README.md

-# Customer Call List Cleaning with Pandas

-## Project Overview
+## Overview

-This project processes and cleans a customer call list from an Excel file using Pandas.
-The dataset contains customer details such as names, phone numbers, addresses, and customer status.
-The script ensures data consistency, removes duplicates, formats phone numbers, and filters out unwanted records.
+This project cleans and processes a customer call list from an Excel file using Pandas.
+The dataset includes customer details like names, phone numbers, addresses, and status.
+The script makes sure the data is consistent, removes duplicates, formats phone numbers, and filters out unnecessary records.

 ## Features

-- Removes duplicate records
+- Removes duplicate customer records
-- Cleans up last names by stripping unwanted characters (`123./`)
+- Cleans last names by removing unwanted characters (`123./`)
-- Formats phone numbers to `XXX-XXX-XXXX` format
+- Formats phone numbers to a standard `XXX-XXX-XXXX` format
-- Splits the `Address` column into `Street_Address`, `State`, and `Zip Code`
+- Splits the address into separate columns: `Street Address`, `State`, and `Zip Code`
-- Standardizes `Paying Customer` and `Do_Not_Contact` values (`Yes` or `No`)
+- Standardizes customer status values like `Paying Customer` and `Do Not Contact` to `Yes` or `No`
-- Removes invalid phone numbers and customers marked as "Do Not Contact"
+- Removes invalid phone numbers and customers who are marked as "Do Not Contact"
-- Fills missing values with an empty string
+- Fills in missing values with an empty string